 The anatomical drawing in the Orbis Sensualium Pictus, the medical use of the X-ray, and Freud's understanding of mind all contributed to Kokoschka's idea that to depict the inner life of his sitters, he had to look for truth beneath the surface.
 He used a sitter's facial expression, posture, and attitude to strip away the person's social facade and reveal his or her true emotional state.
 He would start work on a portrait by encouraging his sitter to move, talk, read, or become absorbed in his or her thoughts and therefore unaware of the artist's presence; in much the same way, a psychoanalyst would ask a patient to lie down on the couch, facing away from the therapist...Kandel occasionally expects a good deal of his reader.
-'Etiology' and the action of modulatory neurotransmitters are bandied about with little preamble.
-That is largely to the good because Kandel's fluidity builds his narrative very effectively.
+'Etiology' and the 'action of modulatory neurotransmitters' are bandied about with little preamble.
+That is largely to the good because Kandel's fluidity builds his narrative effectively.
 His summary of the role of dopaminergic neurons in decision-making, for example, is a marvel of clarity and concision and a devoted lay-reader can always look something up.
 What sometimes frustrated my attention was Kandel's choice to skip diverging points-of-view or offer too little skepticism in discussing areas of research that are clearly speculative.
-This was most apparent in his final few chapters on 'creativity' where, for example, connections have been suggested by some authors with such brain disorders as autism, bipolar disorder, or dyslexia.
-That we have learned much from possible relationships between brain disorders or injuries and typical brain function is well explained by Kandel, but his movement from the vocabulary he has taken chapters to introduce: 'perception,' 'emotion,' 'unconscious experience,' is sudden as it gives rise to a new and poorly elaborated concept: creativity.
+This was most apparent in his final few chapters on 'creativity' where, for example, connections have been suggested by some researchers with such brain disorders as autism, bipolar disorder, or dyslexia.
+That we have learned much from possible relationships between brain disorders and typical brain function is well explained by Kandel, but his movement from the vocabulary he has taken chapters to introduce: 'perception,' 'emotion,' 'unconscious experience,' is sudden as it gives rise to a new and less well elaborated concept: creativity.